-An Order to Show Cause, or as it is regularly referred to in a family law courthouse, an OSC , is simply an appointment to see the judge wherein the parties ask the judge to make certain orders.
+A request for order, or as it is regularly referred to in a family law courthouse, an RFO, is simply an appointment to see the judge wherein the parties ask the judge to make certain orders.
 An OSC can be filed either before or after a the family law trial (i.e. trial in a paternity suit, divorce, or even a guardianship).
-Before the OSC each party files court papers telling the judge his or her side of the case and indicating what orders he or she thinks should be ordered.
-At the OSC each party has the ability to add any new information, answer questions from the judge, put on testimony, and describe to the court how he/she believes the law applies to his/her case.
+Before the RFO each party files court papers telling the judge his or her side of the case and indicating what orders he or she thinks should be ordered.
+At the RFO each party has the ability to add any new information, answer questions from the judge, put on testimony, and describe to the court how he/she believes the law applies to his/her case.
 The judge in the divorce or paternity matter then makes a ruling, which is binding upon both parties.

-After the divorce or paternity trial, the parties can return to court by filing a new Order to Show Cause.
-If an OSC is filed after a trial, it is called a request for a modification.
+After the divorce or paternity trial, the parties can return to court by filing a new Request for Order.
+If an RFO is filed after a trial, it is called a request for a modification.
 The types of things a court will hear after a trial date include requests to modify child custody or child support, a request to change spousal support, a request to enforce a court order, and sometimes a request to divide property that was not previously divided at the divorce trial (property cannot be divided in a paternity suit).

-As a rule of thumb, it takes approximately six weeks to get into court once a party files an Order to Show Cause.
+As a rule of thumb, it takes approximately six weeks to get into court once a party files an Request for Order.
 However, there are mechanisms by which a party can appear in court sooner.
 This is done by filing an ex parte application.
 An ex parte is the filing of paperwork in which one party asks the court to make immediate, temporary orders for an important issue involving some sort of danger.
 Ex parte applications almost always involve either domestic violence or a request for temporary custody of the parties' child which contain an allegation the child is in immediate danger.